 • 6146 Senior care workers

-The requirement to provide criminal record certificate does not apply if the applicant provides a satisfactory explanation why it is not reasonably practicable for them to obtain a criminal record certificate from any or all of the relevant authorities.
+The requirement to provide a criminal record certificate does not apply if the applicant provides a satisfactory explanation of why it is not reasonably practicable for them to obtain a criminal record certificate from any or all of the relevant authorities.

-If the applicant is applying for entry clearance, or has been in the UK for less than 12 months on the date of application, either:
+If the applicant is applying for entry clearance or has been in the UK for less than 12 months on the date of application, either:

 • the sponsor must certify that they will, if necessary, maintain and accommodate the applicant up to the end of the first month of their employment, to an amount of at least £1,270.